qafkotATWIT/SpearGame/README.md

 To run the game:

 IMPORTANT: You will need a working and up-to-date javaFX with your javaFX class library already made and knowledge of how to Add User Library for JavaFX buildpath.
+If you do not know how to do this please refer to this video on YouTube for how to set up JavaFX on Eclipse: https://www.youtube.com/watch?v=bk28ytggz7E.

 ----------------------------------------